Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Scalar.rst

 **********************
 With the Scalar type, there are much more possibilities in c++.
 In the following, let's consider some examples

 * 1. Consider the scenario where we want to have a list (vector) with each elements to be different data types.
 Indeed, in C++ we can use *tuple*.
 However, that requires the number of elements and data types to be known and fixed a priori.
-If, say, we want to return a vector with known number of elements, and known data types.
+If, say, we want to return a vector with unknown number of elements, and unknown data types.
 Using Scalar we can do:

 .. code-block:: c++
     :linenos: